 In Egypt, there was a city called Khemmis, which Herodotus records had a temple to Perseus:

-“The people of this Khemmis say that Perseus is seen often up and down this land, and often within the temple, and that the sandal he wears, which is four feet long, keeps turning up, and that when it does turn up, all Egypt prospers.
-This is what they say; and their doings in honor of Perseus are Greek, inasmuch as they celebrate games that include every form of contest, and offer animals and cloaks and skins as prizes.
-When I asked why Perseus appeared only to them, and why, unlike all other Egyptians, they celebrate games, they told me that Perseus was by lineage of their city”
+“The people of this Khemmis say that Perseus is seen often up and down this land, and often within the temple and that the sandal he wears, which is four feet long, keeps turning up and that when it does turn up, all Egypt prospers.
+This is what they say, and their doings in honor of Perseus are Greek, inasmuch as they celebrate games that include every form of contest, and offer animals and cloaks and skins as prizes.
+When I asked why Perseus appeared only to them, and why, unlike all other Egyptians, they celebrate games, they told me that Perseus was by the lineage of their city.”